Coit History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Coytmore, Cotmore, Cottmore, Coyttmore, Cotmour, Coytmour and many more.

 More information is included under the topic Early Coit Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Coit Settlers in the United States in the 17th Century
+Coit Settlers in United States in the 17th Century

-Coit Settlers in the United States in the 19th Century
+Coit Settlers in United States in the 19th Century